-Start each of the seven sections with an header giving their name.
+Start each of the seven sections with an h2 header giving the person's name.

 (It does not need to be their full name.
 It does need to be a name they agree you can use.)
 Follow the h2 immediately with a picture of the classmate using class=left or class=right as explained below.
-Follow that with a paragraph or more of biographical sketch information about the person.
+(Some should float left, and some should float right; alternating is recommended.)
+Follow that with one or more paragraphs of biographical sketch information about the person.

 For each person, personally take enough pictures so you can pick a good one.
-You can use your cell phone or any other camera available to you.
+You can use your cell phone or their cell phone or any other camera available to you.
+Make sure the picture has enough pixels.
 The pictures can be serious, glamorous, or humorous at your discretion.
-Each picture you use should be cropped to a head shot with roughly a 2x3 ratio and then downsized as appropriate so that the resulting picture is between 250px and 300px wide, more or less.
-Try for 250x375.
+Each picture you use must be cropped to a head shot with roughly a 2x3 ratio and then downsized (not upsized) as appropriate so that the resulting picture is about 250px wide (about half of the column) and 375px high, more or less.
+Make the pictures all the same width.
+Note: You must not rely on width= and height= to get the correct sizes.

-Also, interview the person to learn some biographical details.
-You are the
+Interview each person to learn some biographical details.
+You are the "reporter."

-"reporter."
 We are looking for four or five sentences of text, maybe more.
-There should be enough text to wrap around each picture.
+There must be enough text to wrap around each picture, going several lines beyond the picture.
 Limit yourself to information they find acceptable.
-If you need more text, use some lorem ipsum.
+If you need more text, you can use some lorem ipsum.

 Put the following lines in the style section of the head of your webpage.
 We will study box model later but will use it now.
+You can have additional style lines at your discretion.